QuartermindGames/ape/release/readme.txt

 WLD [> NODE]
-	Levels in Yin or "worlds" as they're referred to are hierarchical, every brush can have a child entity/brush and every entity could have a child entity/brush - there are no limitations (hell you could have an entire sector as a child to an entity).
+	Levels in Yin or "worlds" as they're referred to are hierarchical, every "brush" can have a child entity/brush and every entity could have a child entity/brush - there are no limitations (hell you could have an entire sector as a child to an entity).